-BCGControlBar library provides a very simple and efficient way to use Scalable Vector Graphics (SVG) in toolbar/menu/ribbon and other controls.
+The BCGControlBar library provides a very simple and efficient way to use Scalable Vector Graphics (SVG) in toolbars, menus, ribbons, and other controls.

-Why do you need to use a vector graphics instead of raster?
+Why do you need to use vector icons instead of raster icons?

 What's SVG:

-- Animations, videos, sounds and internal images are
+• Animations, videos, sounds, and internal images are not implemented.

-- Since SVG icons should be small and quickly rendered, we disabled the following SVG elements that may significantly affect a drawing performance:
+• Since SVG icons should be small and quickly rendered, we disabled the following SVG elements that may significantly affect a drawing's performance:

 How to create SVG icons: